Windower/docs/_pages/steamdeck.md

 title: Playing on Steam Deck (WIP)
 ---

+> ## Deprecated Content
+> The methods on this page are considered deprecated and no longer preferred.
+>
+> For the latest information on the preferred installation method, see the Lutris instructions in [Linux Installations](lutris).

 # Prerequisites

 1. On a Windows PC, download and configure Windower 4 to your liking.<br/>